jgergic/gooddata.github.com/api/maql-ddl.md

 <h1 id="dataset">Dataset</h1>

-<p>Being a simple named container for attributes and facts, creating and modifying dataset is fairly simple:</p>
+<p>Since dataset is just a named container for attributes and facts, creating and modifying it is fairly simple:</p>

 <h3 id="create_dataset">CREATE DATASET</h3>